 2. You are beautiful.

-It took me many years, countless diets and multiple pregnancies before I started to realize that my body was perfect just the way I was.
+It took me many years, countless diets, and multiple pregnancies before I started to realize that my body was perfect just the way I was.
 And even now, I still struggle with reminding myself of this.
 I want my daughter to understand that people come in all shapes and sizes, and striving to have the perfect body is an unrealistic and unhealthy goal.
-Being healthy, eating well and taking care of your body is so much more important than the reflection you see in the mirror.
+Being healthy, eating well, and taking care of your body are so much more important than the reflection you see in the mirror.
 Sometimes that’s out of your control no matter how hard you try.

 3. You don’t need to “fix” men.